tedypav/FlaskCourse_OnlinePersonalLibrary/README.md

 1. `.gitignore` - a file defining the files and components to not be tracked by the version control tool.
 1. `.env` - environment configuration.
 You won't see the file in the project, but you need to generate it for the successful run of the application.
-Look at the "Environment configuration" section for more information.
+Look at the [Environment configuration](#environment-configuration) section for more information.
 1. `utils` - a package containing functions and decorators to help the rest of the project:
     1. `decorators.py` - here you'll find the decorators that validate the application